 How to Grow Exotic Fruits in Your Greenhouse

-Create the Perfect Tropical Environment
+1. How to Create the Perfect Environment for Your Exotic fruits

 • Aim to maintain temperatures between 70-85°F (21-29°C).
 During colder months, use heaters to keep your greenhouse cozy.